rcav8tr/CS2Mod-BuildingUse/ReadMe.md

 For each building type, the gradient shows the color range for the building use.
 See the settings below for Color of Zoned Buildings and Color of Service Buildings.

+### Districts
+If your city has districts:
+- You can show data for the entire city or for a single district.
+- Your district selection is used for all Building Use infoviews.
+- Districts are listed alphabetically.
+- The default is entire city every time a game is started.

+If your city has no districts:
+- The data is for the entire city.
+- The district selector is hidden.

 ### Building Type Selection
 - You can select all or deselect all building types.
 - You can select and deselect individual building types.